intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

         requested number of huge pages.
 To determine how many pages were actually demoted, compare the value of nr_hugepages before and after writing to the demote interface.  demote is a write only interface.

+The interface for handling corrected memory errors is

+softoffline_corrected_errors
+	allow userspace to control how to deal with hugepages that have corrected memory errors.
+When setting to 1, kernel attempts to soft offline the hugepage whenever it thinks needed.
+If soft offlinging a huge page succeeds, for in-use hugepage, page content is migrated to a new hugepage; however, regardless of in-use or free, capacity of the hugepages will reduce by 1.
+When setting to 0, kernel won't attempt to soft offline the hugepage of the specific size.
+Its default value is 1.

 The interfaces which are the same as in ``/proc`` (all except demote and demote_size) function as described above for the default huge page-sized case.